Frequently Asked Questions

 How can I see my credit usage?

-Your current credit balance and detailed billing history, including charges per instance, are available in the Billing section of your account.
+Your current credit balance and detailed billing/usage history are available in the Billing section of your account dashboard.

-What are the available VM sizes and resources?
+What are the available instance sizes and resources?

-Can I get SSH access to my VM?
+Can I get SSH or terminal access to my instances?

 How many instances can I run?